degatchi/Blockchain-Alpha/readme.md

 - ethervm.io
 - seth

-Q) What qualities make a good auditor/security engineer?
+Q) What qualities make a good auditor/security engineer? <br />
 A) My default answer is being able to look at something and question how it really works, but actually now that I think about it, I want to run a few experiments to try and test that hypothesis.
 Maybe more to come 😄

-Q) How would you describe your auditing process?
+Q) How would you describe your auditing process? <br />
 A) If it's a small enough codebase, I skim and audit at the same time, getting a sense for how the code works while looking for common issues.
 If the codebase is too big, then I need to really focus on understanding the logic before I can move on to looking for bugs.
 The auditing process itself is really just approaching the code at a bunch of different angles and trying to tease out what's being assumed and how I might break it.
 Different angles help me narrow down the scope so I know which functions I care about and which ones I don't

-Q) Any recommended must-read resources on security/auditing?
+Q) Any recommended must-read resources on security/auditing? <br />
 A) Nothing in particular, I wouldn't attribute my knowledge to any one (or n < 3) blog post or the like.
 My number one recommendation is always to just go out there and do the thing, whether it's on live contracts (Immunefi) or CTFs (there's this really neat one called Paradigm CTF 😉)

 Q) Is there a better model than requiring auditors (where the cards are so heavily stacked against them)?  rugdoc seems to cover lots of contracts at a fast time